U.S. to disclose legal justification for drone strikes on Americans

 Civil liberties groups have complained that the drone program, which deploys pilotless aircraft, lets the government kill Americans without constitutionally required due process.

-The U.S. use of drones against militants in countries such as Pakistan and Yemen has drawn international criticism and fanned anti-American sentiments in some Islamic countries.
+The U.S. use of drones against militants in countries like Pakistan and Yemen has drawn international criticism and has fanned anti-American sentiments in some Islamic countries.

-In a March 2012 speech at Northwestern University in Illinois, Attorney General Eric Holder had said it was "entirely lawful" to target people with senior operational roles in al-Qaeda and associated forces.

-"Whatever protection the legal analysis might once have had has been lost by virtue of public statements of public officials at the highest levels and official disclosure of the DOJ White Paper," Circuit Judge Jon Newman wrote for the appeals court panel in New York last month.